The JKU medical degree program is a Bachelor's-Master's program.Medicine

 Starting in the fifth semester of the program, you will complete a weekly clinical internship at the Kepler University Hospital's university clinics and departments or at other partner hospitals.
 These internships allow you to practice professional patient-doctor interaction and workplace skills.

-- Successfully pass the medical admissions test (online registration, enter your personal information online, and take the written entrance examination, German only )
+- Successfully pass the MedAT admissions test in Linz (online registration, enter your personal information online, and take the written entrance examination, German only).

-Please note: Students in the program must fulfill program requirements for Latin.
-If you did not have Latin in school (a minimum of 10 semester hours per week), you will be required to take an additional examination (German only).
+- Students in the program must fulfill program requirements for Latin.
+If you did not have Latin in school (a minimum of 10 semester hours per week), you will be required to take and pass a supplementary examination in Latin (German only).

 Start Your Studies - A Step-by-Step Guide